Toroidal compactifications of the moduli spaces of Drinfeld modules: Generalized and log Drinfeld modules

-\begin{proof} The abelian variety $B$ over $K$ (with a polarization and level structure) gives a morphism from $\Spec(K)$ to the moduli space.
-By the valuative criterion, this morphism extends to a morphism from $\Spec(\cV)$ to a toroidal compactification of the moduli space.
-At each point of this toroidal compactification, the universal abelian variety on the moduli space has local monodromy that is unipotent of length two \cite{FC}. \end{proof}
+\begin{proof} If we replace $K$ by a finite separable extension to give a suitable level structure on $B$, we have a morphism from $\Spec(K)$ to the moduli space of polarized abelian varieties associated to $B$.
+By the valuative criterion, this morphism extends to a morphism from $\Spec(\cV)$ to a toroidal compactification $\cT$ of the moduli space, as constructed in \cite[Ch.~IV]{FC}.
+Let $x\in \cT$ be the image of the closed point of $\Spec(\cV)$, and let $Q$ denote the field of fractions of the completion $\hat \cO_{\cT, x}$ of the local ring $\cO_{\cT,x}$.

+The abelian variety $X$ over $Q$ arising from the universal abelian variety over the moduli space with the relevant level structure is obtained by the Mumford construction of \cite[Ch.~III]{FC}, as described in \cite[Ch.~VI, Section 1]{FC}.
+That is to say, $X$ is analytically understood as the quotient $G/\La$ of a semi-abelian scheme $G$ over $R$ by a finite rank $\Z$-lattice $\La$ in $G(Q)$.
+We then have an exact sequence